Tripp County, South Dakota

 Tripp County is a county in the U.S. state of South Dakota.
 As of the 2020 census, the population was 5,624.
 Its county seat is Winner.
 The county was created in 1873, and was organized in 1909.
 It is named for lawyer, judge, and diplomat Bartlett Tripp.

+On May 8th, 1965, the county was struck by the only recorded F5 tornado in South Dakota history.
+The tornado was a mile wide and injured 1 person while tracking through the eastern portion of the county.

 Geography

 Tripp County lies on the south line of South Dakota.
 Its south boundary is the Nebraska state line, while its north boundary is the meandering White River.
 The Keya Paha River flows east-southeasterly through the lower part of the county.
 The county terrain is composed of rolling hills carved by gullies and drainages.
 The county terrain generally slopes to the south and east, although its upper portion drops northward into the White River valley.
 The county's highest point is on the lower part of its west boundary line, at 2,552 ft ASL.
 The county has a total area of 1618 sqmi, of which 1612 sqmi is land and 5.1 sqmi (0.3%) is water.